Proof of funds: What is a POF letter in real estate?

 What funds qualify as POF?

-There are several types of documents that qualify as proof of funds.
+Several types of documents qualify as proof of funds.
 In some transactions, a simple printed bank statement can qualify.
-Additionally, a certified financial statement or a copy of a money market account balance may also qualify.
+A certified financial statement or a copy of a money market account balance may also qualify.
 Other times, you will need a letter from your bank or financial institution that states the exact amount of accessible or liquid funds that you have available.

 Preapproval letter